AlexTuTruong/i-sell-nails/README.md

 I sell nails is a web application and API which a user can run a nail selling business.

-## Description:

-I sell nails is a project I started inspired/suggested by a friend so I can get more full stack experience.

-I wanted to have more experience writing full stack applications so I sell nails

-It uses [FastAPI](https://fastapi.tiangolo.com/) to provide endpoints in which a user can manipulate a database to add, sell and buyback nails
+It uses [FastAPI](https://fastapi.tiangolo.com/) to provide endpoints in which a user can manipulate a database to add, sell and buyback nails.

 ## Getting started